-Lunch or dinner meetings or discussions were held with COMNAP, CCAMLR, IPF, India, Australia, Korea, Netherlands, Belgium, USA, UK, SCAR Lecturer, Members of SC-ATS including 2 SCAR V-Ps, IPY-IPO
+Lunch or dinner meetings or discussions were held with COMNAP, CCAMLR, IPF, India, Australia, Korea, Netherlands, Belgium, USA, UK, SCAR Lecturer, members of SC-ATS, 2 SCAR V-Ps, and the Director of the IPY-IPO.

 5. Products to be delivered by ATCM XXXIII